 Before the user opts for the premium health consulting service, he can ask health-related questions to the bot and get decent answers as a response.

-These answers act like the first-aid for the user.
-In case the user wants more, the bot then forwards the question to the real healthcare professionals.
+These answers act like first-aid for the user.
+In case the user wants more, the bot then forwards the question to real healthcare professionals.

-Health that itself is a great service for anyone who is in need of healthcare.
+Health itself is a great service for anyone who needs healthcare.
 With the conversational marketing tactic, HealthTap leaves no stone unturned in helping the users.

 9. Marvel and Automated Ticket Booking

-Marvel certainly has few of the highest selling movies in the history of Hollywood.
-Marvel’s fans and merchandise are literally everywhere.
+Marvel certainly has a few of the highest-selling movies in the history of Hollywood.
+Marvel’s fans and merchandise are everywhere.

 Yet this media franchise biggie used conversational marketing for selling tickets for the movies Avengers: Infinity War and Antman and the West.